atatemiz/DSA210-Project-Etsy-Shop-Success-Analysis/README.md

 **Question**
 Do successful shops receive more reviews per listing than shops with no reviews?

-**Groups**

-- Same two groups as in Hypothesis 1,
-  but the comparison is now made on “reviews per listing”.

-**Null hypothesis (H₀)**
-The average number of reviews per listing is the same for successful and non-successful shops.

-**Alternative hypothesis (H₁)**
-Successful shops have a different (expected to be higher) average number of reviews per listing.

-**Result and interpretation**
+**Result**

-- Again, the test yields a large positive test statistic with a very small p-value.
+The Welch t-test again yields a very small p-value.
-- H₀ is rejected.
-- Successful shops do not only have more products; each product also tends to receive **more engagement on average**.
+Successful shops not only have more products, but also receive higher engagement per product.
-  This suggests that **quality, visibility or marketing of listings** are also important,
-  not just opening many products.

 ---

-### Hypothesis 3 – High-Price vs Low-Price Items
+### Hypothesis 3 – Item Price vs Popularity

 **Question**
-Is the high-price segment (top 25% of items by price) truly different from the rest
-in terms of average price?

-**Groups**

-- Group A: items in the top quarter of the price distribution (high-price segment)
-- Group B: all remaining items (low-price segment)

-**Null hypothesis (H₀)**
-Both segments have the same mean price (no meaningful separation).

-**Alternative hypothesis (H₁)**
-The high-price segment has a different mean price than the low-price segment.

-**Result and interpretation**

-- The Welch t-test finds a very strong difference between the two groups,
-  again with a p-value far below 0.05.
-- H₀ is rejected.
-- The price-based segmentation is statistically meaningful:
-  high-price items form a clearly distinct group.
-  This separation can later be used to compare other characteristics of premium vs regular products.
+Is item price associated with item popularity?

+**Data limitation**
+Exploratory analysis revealed that the *favourite* variable in the item-level dataset has **zero variance across all items**.
+Because the popularity metric is constant, it does not carry usable information.

+**Conclusion**
+Due to insufficient variability in the popularity metric, it is not statistically valid to perform group-based hypothesis testing or correlation analysis.
+Therefore, **Hypothesis 3 is rejected**, as no meaningful relationship between item price and popularity can be evaluated using this dataset.

 ---

-📌 Overall Insights
+## 📌 Overall Insights

-From the combined shop-level and item-level analysis, the main conclusions are:

 1. **Shop size matters**
-   Shops that receive at least one review tend to have **many more active listings**
+   Shops that receive at least one review tend to have many more active listings.
-   compared to shops that never receive feedback.

 2. **Engagement per product matters**
-   Successful shops also perform better in terms of **reviews per listing**.
-   They do not simply win by sheer volume; their products also attract more attention individually.

-3. **Price tiers are clearly separated**
-   The high-price segment is statistically distinct from the low-price segment.
-   Price tiers therefore make sense as a basis for further analysis or later models.

-Together, these findings suggest that a seller aiming for success on Etsy should work on:

-- Expanding the catalog with a healthy number of listings,
-- Improving engagement for each product (photos, descriptions, tags, marketing),
-- Being aware of where their products sit in the price spectrum and
-  possibly treating premium and regular items differently.
+   Successful shops achieve higher reviews per listing, indicating that visibility, quality, or marketing of products is important in addition to sheer volume.

+3. **Item popularity could not be evaluated**
+   Although item prices show a clear distribution, the available popularity indicator (favourites) lacks variability.
+As a result, no statistically valid conclusion can be drawn about the relationship between item price and popularity.

 ---

-🧰 Tools Used
+## 🧰 Tools Used

-- Python (for data cleaning, feature creation, plotting and statistical tests)
+- Python (data cleaning, feature engineering, visualization, statistics)
-- Jupyter Notebook / VS Code Jupyter (interactive environment)
+- Jupyter Notebook / VS Code Jupyter
-- Git and GitHub (for version control and project submission)
+- Git and GitHub

 ---

-📁 Repository Contents
+## 📁 Repository Contents

-- Jupyter notebook with the full analysis
+- Jupyter notebook containing the full analysis
 - Shop-level dataset file
 - Item-level dataset file
-- This README explaining the project, methods and main results
+- This README explaining the project, methods, and findings

 ---

-🤝 AI Assistance Disclosure
+## 🤝 AI Assistance Disclosure

 The structure and wording of this README were prepared with the help of an AI assistant (OpenAI ChatGPT).
-All dataset choices, feature definitions, statistical tests and final interpretations
-were implemented and checked by the project owner.
+All dataset choices, feature definitions, statistical tests, and final interpretations were implemented and verified by the project owner.